lanikai/alohartc/README.md

 ## Building

-To cross-compile for an armv7-based architecture, such as the Raspberry Pi Model 3B+:
+To cross-compile for a Raspberry Pi Model 3B/3B+ (armv7-based architecture):

     make

+To cross-compile for a Raspberry Pi Zero (armv6-based architecture):

+    GOARM=6 make

 ## Quickstart